open-telemetry/opentelemetry-operator/docs/api.md

 An empty preferred scheduling term matches all objects with implicit weight 0 (i.e. it's a no-op).
+A null preferred scheduling term matches no objects (i.e. is also a no-op).

 <table>
     <thead>